Now more than ever those aged 55 or over might be wondering whether to take a 25% tax-free lump sum out of their pension.

 You can spend your tax-free pension cash on whatever you want, with some people choosing to use the money to pay off a mortgage or clear other debts.
 However, if you don’t have an immediate need for the money, think carefully about whether you may be better off leaving it to grow tax-free – although of course as your money is invested there’s always a risk it could fall in value.

 Depending on the level of interest you are paying on your debts, this might affect your decision on whether to focus on paying these off or leave the money invested in your pension.
 There are lots of different factors to consider, so you may want to seek professional financial advice to help you with your decision.
-For example, with best buy mortgage rates currently so low, you’ll need to weigh up whether, over the long term, the investments in your pension might be a better place for your money than paying off the mortgage.
-If however, you’re paying interest on credit cards at 20% or 30%, then it might be easier to argue that clearing those debts should be a priority.
+For example, with best buy mortgage rates currently rising fast, you’ll need to weigh up whether, over the long term, paying off the mortgage might be a better option for your money than the investments in your pension.

 You don’t have to take the 25% tax-free lump sum all at once

 There are lots of different ways to take your pension, so you can take your tax-free cash in stages if you want to.
-For example, if you had a £20,000 pension, you may decide to take £3,000 of tax-free cash and then use £15,000 to buy an annuity, or income.
+For example, if you had a £20,000 pension, you may decide to take £3,000 of tax-free cash and then use £15,000 to buy an annuity, or income for life.
+You can find out more about how annuities work in our guide Annuities explained.
 You might then choose to leave the remaining £2,000 invested.
 Hopefully this would grow over time, boosting the value of the tax-free cash you’ve yet to take.
-At a later date, you might opt to take the remainder of your tax free cash.
+At a later date, you might opt to take the remainder of your tax-free cash.
 Any withdrawals you make after this would be taxed as income.

 It could affect your entitlement to benefits